The Centhini Story

 Available for purchase from:

 Pak Wito has succeeded in preserving one of Indonesia’s great text, and its great stories.
 His legacy and blessing are unconsciously passed to us and will live on within The Centhini Story.
-I hope that this will be preserved and serve as a continued reminder and learning for younger generations, encouraging them to respect heritage and tradition.
+His contribution will be preserved and serve as a continued reminder and learning for younger generations, encouraging them to respect heritage and tradition.

 Kestity Pringgoharjono has always felt the need to foster a deeper understanding of Indonesia’s culture.
 She set up Preserve Indonesia in 2003 with the aim of preserving Indonesian culture for future generations of Indonesians and promoting the country’s unique culture to the international audience.
-This interest resulted in the idea for The Centhini Story.
-Kestity was awarded by her alumni, Fakultas Ekonomi Universitas Indonesia in 2014 and the Australian Alumni Award in 2011, both for her achievements and dedications in the Arts and Culture.
+This interest resulted in the idea and then subsequent project to publish The Centhini Story.
+Kestity has since then continued to pursue a journey in the arts and culture.
+This has seen her collaborating with various partners across different continents to build bridges for understanding, through various arts and culture programs.

 Fendi Siregar is a lecturer at the Faculty of Art, Film and Television of the Jakarta Institute of Art.
 A professional photographer since the age of 20, his talent has won him numerous awards in national and international photo competition.
 Fendi spent two years traversing Java to capture the many places mentioned in The Centhini Story.
 His stunning photographs bring the journeys of the many characters in The Centhini Story to life and showcase the beautiful and magnificent land of Java and its people.